You’re doing everything

 MA Counseling—George Fox Univeristy

-• Author of books on masculinity, marriage, and identity, including The Path: 16 Virtues of Integrity and No More Mr. Nice Guy: The 30-Day Recovery Journal
+• Author of books on identity, integrity, and personal growth, including The Path: 16 Virtues of Integrity and No More Mr. Nice Guy: The 30-Day Recovery Journal.

 You don’t need another self-help gimmick.